 The Mechanisms of Direct and Indirect Rule: Colonialism and Economic Development in Africa (with Martha Wilfahrt)

-Looking at the relationship between different forms of colonial rule and contemporary outcomes, a number of studies have found a positive relationship between British rule—specifically indirect rule—and economic development.
-However, there is far less consensus on why indirect rule would produce better economic outcomes.
-We develop three specific mechanisms to explain this relationship: the strength of traditional leaders, the salience of ethnic communities, and the legitimacy of local government.
-Using a geographic regression discontinuity research design on Cameroon’s internal Anglophone-Francophone border, a legacy of the country’s dual colonial heritage, we test these different mechanisms.
-First, we replicate and expand upon the finding that indirect rule has produced stronger economic development in Cameroon.
-Second, using data from the AfroBarometer, we arbitrate between the three mechanisms and find the most evidence for the third mechanism.
-Indirect rule produced stronger economic outcomes because it better endowed the local state with legitimacy, which in turn has produced a stronger rule of law.
-These findings suggest that governments today should work harder to legitimize the institutions of local government, but that this challenge may be particularly difficult for post-colonial states that were administered under direct rule.
+A number of studies have found a positive relationship between British colonialism—specifically indirect rule—and economic development, but there is less consensus as to why indirect rule would produce better economic outcomes.
+This article develops three specific mechanisms to explain the relationship: the strength of traditional leaders, the salience of ethnic identities, and the legitimacy of local government, and test them using a geographic regression discontinuity research design on Cameroon’s internal Anglophone-Francophone border, a legacy of the country’s dual colonial heritage.
+We find the most evidence for the third mechanism, suggesting that indirect rule produced better economic outcomes because British colonialism was more likely to decentralize decision-making, which generated a stronger social contract between citizens and local government, imbuing the local state with more legitimacy.